Welschinger invariants revisited: Introduction

-The crucial point of the next step is the crossing of the walls corresponding to, so-called, uninodal del Pezzo surfaces.
+The crucial point of the next step is the invariance under crossing the walls that correspond to, so-called, uninodal del Pezzo surfaces.
 Here, our proof is based on a real version of the Abramovich-Bertran-Vakil formula (note that adapting the formula to the symplectic setting one can prove the symplectic deformation invariance following the same lines).
-In addition, as in the study of the enumerativity, there appears a case not to miss and to investigate separately, this is again the case of del Pezzo surfaces of canonical degree $1$ and $D=-K_\Sig$.
+In addition, as in the study of the enumerativity, there appears a case not to miss and to investigate separately, here this is the case of del Pezzo surfaces of canonical degree $1$ and $D=-K_\Sig$.

 The paper is organized as follows.
-In Section 1 we remind a few basic facts concerning del Pezzo surfaces and their deformations, introduce Welschinger invariants in their modified version and formulate the main results.
+In Section 1 we recall a few basic facts concerning del Pezzo surfaces and their deformations, introduce Welschinger invariants in their modified version and formulate the main results.
 Section 2 develops technical tools needed for the proof of the main results.
 There, we study moduli spaces of stable maps of pointed genus zero curves to del Pezzo surfaces and uninodal del Pezzo surfaces, describe generic elements of these moduli spaces and generic elements of the codimension one strata.
-We show also that Welschinger numbers extend by continuity from the generic (that is, immersed curves) case to the case of birational stable maps with arbitrary singularities.
+We show also that Welschinger numbers extend by continuity from the case of immersions to the case of birational stable maps with arbitrary singularities.
 Section 3 is devoted to the proof of the main results.

 5pt